 This session emphasizes how the United States Air Force (USAF) is organized to fight today's enemies while preserving the operational agility necessary to respond to uncertain future crises.
 As such, this seminar will focus on the organization and employment of United States Air Force forces at the high-tactical and operational levels of war.
 Highlights include roles, missions, core competencies, operational concepts, doctrine, and considerations for employing U.S. Air Force forces in a joint environment.
+In addition, the session introduces the newly-established United States Space Force (USSF), also under the Department of the Air Force: its nascent organization, foundational doctrine, and emerging concepts.
 This session, in conjunction with other Service specific sessions, is intended to broaden comprehension of joint force employment across the range of military operations in pursuit of national interests.

-- Comprehend the roles and missions of the U.S. Air Force and its contribution to the Joint Force. - Comprehend how the U.S. Air Force is organized to plan, execute, sustain, and train for maritime and joint expeditionary operations in support of the Joint Force Commander (JFC). - Comprehend broad doctrinal service concepts guiding the employment of Air Force forces at the high-tactical and operational levels of war. - Comprehend the interrelationship between Service doctrine and joint doctrine. - Comprehend emerging concepts within the U.S. Air Force.
+- Comprehend the roles and missions of the U.S. Air Force and its contribution to the Joint Force. - Comprehend how the U.S. Air Force is organized to plan, execute, sustain, and train for maritime and joint expeditionary operations in support of the Joint Force Commander (JFC). - Comprehend broad doctrinal service concepts guiding the employment of Air Force forces at the high-tactical and operational levels of war. - Comprehend the interrelationship between Service doctrine and joint doctrine. - Comprehend emerging concepts within the U.S. Air Force. - Comprehend emerging concepts within the U.S. Space Force.

-The USAF is an integrated air and space force commanding a domain that stretches from the earth's surface to the outer reaches of space in a seamless operational continuum.
-Department of Defense Directive 5100.1 states that the USAF is the only U.S. Service specifically directed to "organize, train, equip, and provide forces for the conduct of prompt and sustained offensive and defensive combat operations in the air and space," as well as for "strategic air and missile warfare."
-The USAF employs its air and space assets globally and jointly to achieve strategic, operational and tactical objectives.
+Historically the USAF has been an integrated air and space force commanding a domain that stretches from the earth's surface to the outer reaches of space in a seamless operational continuum.
+Following the establishment of U.S. Space Force (USSF) on 20 December 2019, an altitude of 100 km became the defined operational boundary between the air and space domains.
+The USAF remains the only U.S. Service specifically directed to organize, train, equip, and provide forces for the conduct of prompt and sustained offensive and defensive combat operations in the air domain, as well as for strategic air and missile warfare.
+The USAF and USSF employ their assets globally and jointly to achieve strategic, operational and tactical objectives.
 Most air and space assets can perform multiple functions to achieve the desired objectives.
-The inherent versatility of flexible assets is just one of the strengths the USAF brings to the operational planning table to ensure the joint force commander dominates adversaries.
+The inherent versatility of flexible assets is just one of the strengths the USAF and USSF bring to the operational planning table to ensure the joint force commander dominates adversaries.

 This seminar is an opportunity for the students to examine the specific capabilities and organization of the U.S. Air Force.
 This session provides baseline knowledge of Air Force capabilities and doctrine, informing students about what the USAF contributes to operations throughout the spectrum of conflict.
+Lastly, this session introduces U.S. Space Force, the newest and smallest of the uniformed services.